cosmini0/Noted/README.md

 - Create notes with a title and content
 - Edit and delete existing notes
 - Responsive design for a seamless experience on any device
+- Search functionality for searching through the notes

 ## Installation